 SMART HYDROGEN BATTERIES

-The very best thing about the Universal Hydrogen Battery is that OEMs who are not producing a dedicated hydrogen FC vehicle in their range at the moment, can do so very simply, by throwing away their battery packs, and installing a Hydrogen Battery.
+The very best thing about the Universal Hydrogen Battery is that OEMs who are not producing a dedicated hydrogen FC vehicle in their range at the moment, can do so very simply, by modifying their battery packs, and installing a Hydrogen Battery.

 We are doing our best to make it easy for everyone to join in the clean air mobility revolution.

-A 'hydrogen battery' is an energy cartridge that is compatible with the developing Universal battery cartridge theme, designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and especially; long haul trucks.
+A 'hydrogen battery' (ammonia or methanol) is an energy cartridge that is compatible with the developing Universal battery cartridge theme, designed to service any suitable electrically propelled vehicle, including buses, cars, vans, and especially; long haul trucks.